mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 ![old necklace](/necklace/old_necklace.JPG)

-The problem with the necklace is that it's too hip-hop, and not enough "15 million dollar Nikon Lithography Stepper".
-I decided to make a new necklace that:
+The problem with the necklace is that it's too hip-hop, and not enough "15 million dollar Nikon Lithography Stepper" so I decided to make a new necklace that:

 * looks amazing,
 * has animated LEDs,